marijnh/Eloquent-JavaScript/18_http.md

 {{index "Accept header", "media type", "document format", "content negotiation (exercise)"}}

-One of the things that HTTP can do is called _content negotiation_.
+One of the things HTTP can do is called _content negotiation_.
 The `Accept` request header is used to tell the server what type of document the client would like to get.
 Many servers ignore this header, but when a server knows of various ways to encode a resource,